ibanknatoPrad/emuDownloadCenter-wiki/Emulator-xm7dash.md

 Please note: This emulator **needs BIOS image(s)** to start ROM files!

 _XM7dash is an emulator for the Fujitsu FM-7.
-NOTE: Emulator and Website are in Japanese.
-Screenshot from http://emunavi.com/e/menu/howto/xm7/xm7.htm._
+NOTE: Emulator and Website are in Japanese._

 :link: [**Emulator website**](http://tomatoma.s54.xrea.com/)
 ***